Mining a Solution for Clean EnergyCharl Malan, Senior AnalystSeptember 08, 2021

 “Security” of supply also extends to how minerals are sourced.
 Auto manufacturers have made significant strides to increase the transparency of their materials sources and supply chains, for example.
 According to Drive Sustainability’s recent study on automotive and electronic industry supply chains, materials mass-processed in China, such as zinc, may be contributing to pollution in surrounding water resources, soils and crops of local communities and pose serious health hazards there.
 Says Ullrich Gereke, Head of Procurement Strategy at Volkswagen, in regards to the company’s recent partnership with a global supply chain analysis provider, "[we need to] better understand which raw material sources and suppliers are in our supply chain and to measure their responsibility performance".

 The clean energy transition is at an inflection point, creating long-term investment opportunities across a variety of associated industries.
-Within mining, specifically, two companies that we believe are well positioned to benefit from this shift are MP Materials and Piedmont Lithium.
+Within mining, specifically, two companies that we believe are well positioned to benefit from this shift are MP Materials (1.27% of Global Resources Fund net assets and 2.10% of Environmental Sustainability Fund net assets) and Piedmont Lithium (0.59% of Global Resources Fund net assets and 3.08% of Environmental Sustainability Fund net assets).
 Per the companies’ websites, MP Materials is the only integrated rare earth mining and processing site in North America, while Piedmont Lithium continues to develop its world class, fully-integrated lithium business domestically in North Carolina.

-All company, sector, and sub-industry weightings as of 31 July 2021, unless otherwise noted.
+All company, sector, and sub-industry weightings as of July 31, 2021 unless otherwise noted.
 This is not an offer to buy or sell, or a solicitation of any offer to buy or sell any of the securities mentioned herein.
+Fund holdings will vary.